 Another consideration involves an amplifier, and you should know that some products need an amplifier to power the woofers.
 However, many of the best headphones for mixing don’t require an amplifier, so you shouldn’t have to worry about buying one.

-Check Out Our List Of The Best Headphones for Mixing for 2018
+Check Out Our List Of The Best Headphones for Mixing

 Shure SRH1540 – A Premium Closed-Back Headphone which is ideal for all types of music production.